OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/tp-configure-site-properties-during-deploy.md

 ---
-summary: This early access feature enables you to set application Site Properties in the target environment while performing a deployment in LifeTime.
+summary: This technical preview enables you to set application Site Properties in the target environment while performing a deployment in LifeTime.
 tags: support-Application_Lifecycle-featured
 ---

-# Early Access - Configure Site Properties During Deployment
+# Technical Preview - Configure Site Properties During Deployment

 <div class="info" markdown="1">

-Read how [early access to OutSystems features](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/Early_access_to_OutSystems_features) works.
+Read [how features in Technical Preview work](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/Technical_Preview_features).
 We encourage you to try these features out and to [send us your feedback](https://www.outsystems.com/forums/discussion/48360/configure-site-properties-during-deployment/#Post177757).

 </div>

-This early access feature adds a new step during the deployment plan that enables the configuration of Site Properties in the target environment.
+This technical preview adds a new step during the deployment plan that enables the configuration of Site Properties in the target environment.
 With this feature disabled, when you deploy an application with a setting that must be different in the target environment, you need to use the Service Center console to [update it in the target environment after deployment](configure-application-settings-after-deployment.md).

 ![](images/configure-settings-during-deploy-1.gif)